-Prerequisite: CCJS 100 or CCJS 105.
-Recommended: CCJS 230.
+Prerequisite: CCJS 100.
 An analysis of the role of criminal justice in controlling the use and abuse of drugs.
 The objective is to apply effective enforcement strategies, demonstrate case management skills, and analyze the effect of drug policy.
 Students may receive credit for only one of the following courses: CCJS 352 or CJUS 352.